Carniverous19/helium-DIY-middleman/README.md

  - I have done very little testing.
 I have only one real gateway and one miner VM.
 I did run some fake data simulating multiple gateways and miners but I would want to do significantly more testing.
 I did check transmissions (from miner out gatways) using semtech's `util_tx_test`
  - Software is 100% proof of concept.
 No guarantees on reliability or accuracy only use for testing
- - This software can be used for "gaming" / "exploits".
+ - This software can be used for "gaming" or "exploits".
 Part of creating this software is to demo these exploits to encourage community discussion, expose limitations, and be a weak test for any exploit fixes.
    You should only use this software for testing purposes and not for widespread gaming or exploitation of the Helium network.
  -